Recycling, Paper & Packaging

 We have recycling bins in all of our stores for aluminum, paper, cardboard, plastic, glass and compostable materials.
 A growing number of our stores and facilities participate in organic recycling programs too.
 We also have a recycling program in place for old computers and used printer and copier toner cartridges.

 We consider the environmental impacts of our catalogs and our receipt paper.
 Our catalogs are primarily made from a minimum of 10 percent post-consumer waste content and are Forest Stewardship Council (FSC) certified.
-Our receipt paper contains a significant amount of recycled content—the exact percentage of that recycled content varies, depending on the resources available to our vendor when it's producing the receipt paper.
+Our receipt paper is BPA-free and contains a significant amount of recycled content—the exact percentage of that recycled content varies, depending on the resources available to our vendor when it's producing the receipt paper.
 Our receipt tape vendor is also FSC certified, and its facilities have ISO 14001:2004 certification for their environmental management systems.
 We also give our customers the opportunity to go paper-free if they'd like by offering electronic receipts and Nordstrom credit statements.

 Not only are all bags and boxes at Nordstrom recyclable, we're using less packaging and choosing products made of recycled content.